Apurro12/Nerdearla/03_mcp_tools/README.md

 # And here?

-1) Here we are going to deploy an mcp server
+Here we are going to call the tools from a MCP server, to do that we need to run "uv run tool_mcp.py"

-2) We are to test those current mcp servers
+Once the mcp server is running we can run
+"uv run gradio_interface.py" and continue using our chatbot as before, nothing changes in the front end, what is changing is the way the tools are being called